adamburns/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Computational biology
-- DNA computing
+# - DNA computing
-- Infectious diseases
+- Precision medicine
-- Drug discovery
+- Drug repurposing
+- Causal treatment effect estimation
-- Food science
+- Clinical trials

 # Education to show in About widget
 education: